stackoverflow/wally/README.md

 ## Usage

-The main function on the lib is `find-by-sample`.
+The main function in the lib is `find-by-sample`.
 It'll try to find functions that satisfy the supplied output and inputs and will print the doc for every matching function.
 `find-by-sample` will only search for functions on namespaces listed on `white-list-namespaces`:

 ```clojure